 Drop me a note at firstname.lastname@example.org

-If you're enjoying this newsletter, I'd love it if you shared it with a friend or two.
+If you're enjoying this newsletter, I'd love it if you shared it with a friend.
 You can send them here to sign up.

 Thanks for being here!